Operations Reference

 Services are supervised by fit-rc (via libraries/librc/).
 The service list is defined in config/config.json under init.services.

-bunx fit-rc start tei # Start a single service
+bunx fit-rc start embedding # Start a single service

 TEI (Text Embeddings Inference) provides local embeddings: